 My personal interests are reflected in this blog: (ancient) history and culture, food, the arts, sports, the nature, animals and luxury.
 I love the beach, boating, good wines, and spending quality time with my kids.
 I love being active outdoors but I can be relaxing, too.
 In my vacation, I like to walk through forests and mountains but I also spent time in luxury hotels and spas for a good massage and sauna.

 Gentle and positive parenting is my parenting style, unstructured free play (preferably outdoors) is what I find most important.
-I have traveled as a family by all means of transport, plane, boat, car and train but the past few years, I have also tried travelling as a sole-parent, “me, myself and I with two kids!”
+I have traveled as a family by all means of transport (plane, boat, car and train), more recently, I have started travelling as a sole-parent, “me, myself and I with two kids!”
 Single parent traveling is a whole new ball game.
 I look forward to sharing my tips and experiences about that on this blog too.

 Travel Bloggers Greece